 We conduct an annual evaluation of the model of care to identify any modifications that are needed and assess progress toward meeting the program goals.
 Throughout the year, we review our program to identify of any issues.
 The results of our defined goals are included as part of the program evaluation.
 When necessary, we develop action plans for goals that are not be trending toward our benchmarks.
 We compare our goals to the previous year to evaluate our progress toward our benchmarks.
 In most of our markets, we are meeting or exceeding in many areas.
 We are also showing an upward trend when we compare the year over year results.
 We continue to work on ways to improve our outreach to our members and improve our completion rates for the health risk assessments, individualized care plans and interdisciplinary care teams for each of our special needs plan members.
 We manage use of inpatient and emergency room services and have programs in place to address areas where we have opportunities for improvement.
-The goals related to managing transitions include access to the PCP and post discharge management continue to improve in most markets.
+The goals related to managing transitions include access to the PCP and postdischarge management continue to improve in most markets.
 Preventive care goals are established for our programs and managed as part of the HEDIS program.
-Multiple interventions are put in place to improve the HEDIS and STAR measures.